asbiin/laravel-webauthn/README.md

 ## Register a new key

-To register a new key, open `/webauthn/register` or go to `route('webauthn.register')`, or any of your implementation.
+To register a new webauthn key, the workflow is the following:

-The controller will open the page defined in `webauthn.views.register` configuration.
+1. Open the `webauthn.register` page.
+   You can customize the register page view by calling `Webauthn::registerViewResponseUsing`.
+See [View response](#view-response)

-The default value will open [webauthn::register](/resources/views/register.blade.php) page.
-The basics are:
+   The default behavior will open [webauthn::register](/resources/views/register.blade.php) page.
+   You can also change the value of `webauthn.views.register` in the configuration file.

+2. Or: Get the publicKey challenge by calling `webauthn.store.options` (if not provided).

+3. Start the webauthn browser registration.
+   You can use the [`webauthn.js`](/resources/js/webauthn.js) library to do this.

+   Send the signed data to `webauthn.store` route.
+   The data should contain a `name` field with the webauthn key name.

+4. The POST response will be:
+   - a redirect response
+   - or a json response with a `callback` data.

+Example:

 ```html
   <!-- load javascript part -->